Crossroads

 - How much public speaking do students do?

-- How do students who participate in Crossroads transition back to the regular programming in seventh grade?
+- How do Crossroads students transition back to the regular programming in seventh grade?

 - What does the Crossroads classroom look like?